n-lina/bear-buddies/README.md

 # Bear Buddies

-Developed with the goal of alleviating COVID19-related mental health struggles of kids and teens, Bear Buddies earned an **Honourable Mention** in nwHacks2021 — Western Canada's largest hackathon with 197 teams and 776 participants!
+Developed with the goal of alleviating COVID19-related mental health struggles of kids, teens, and youths, Bear Buddies earned an **Honourable Mention** in nwHacks2021 — Western Canada's largest hackathon with 197 teams and 776 participants!

 See Bear Buddies in action here: